 - Goal 2 – Zero hunger (specifically target 2.4).

 - Goal 12 – Responsible consumption (specifically target 12.2).

 - Goal 15 – Life on land (specifically targets 15.1 and 15.2).

 - Goal 17 – Partnerships for the goals (specifically target 17.16).

 As well as these, we’ve mapped our Scale for Good initiatives to all 17 goals.

 Supporting sustainable production

-In 2016, 99.8% of palm oil used globally for restaurant cooking or by our suppliers to par-fry chicken and potato products was RSPO-certified sustainable or covered by RSPO credits, the minimum level of verification currently required according to our Global Sustainable Palm Oil Policy.1 In 2017, we reached an important milestone when the U.S. – our second-largest market for palm oil – moved to 100% RSPO Mass Balance certified palm oil for all national products.
+In 2017, 100% of palm oil used globally for restaurant cooking or by our suppliers to par-fry chicken, potato and globally managed bakery and sauce products was RSPO-certified sustainable or covered by RSPO credits, the minimum level of verification currently required according to our Global Sustainable Palm Oil Policy.1 In 2017, we reached an important milestone when the U.S. – our largest market for palm oil – moved to 100% RSPO Mass Balance certified palm oil for all national products.
 This reflects our commitment to physical supply chains of certified sustainable palm oil.

 Contributing to industry transformation

 In 2016, we launched our Global Sustainable Palm Oil Policy, and held webinars and training sessions with all suppliers, as well as our market and product category teams that use palm oil around the world.
 We also selected suppliers that were best positioned to meet our future needs, in part based on their ability to show us that they can meet our sustainability expectations.
 In doing so, sustainability became even more integral to the way we do business.